tesscln/convert-usd-to-GlTF/README.md

 - **Blender Not Found**: If the app can't find Blender, ensure that it's installed and accessible via the command line.
 You may need to add Blender to your **system's PATH**.

 - **Missing Dependencies**: If you run into missing dependency errors, make sure to install all required Python packages.

+---

+### Contributing

+Feel free to submit issues or pull requests to improve this application!